House Republicans interrogate FTC's Khan over regulation of Big Tech

 In addition, Khan and other FTC officials have repeatedly warned they will also crack down on harmful business practices involving artificial intelligence, in messages partly directed at the developers of widely-used AI tools such as ChatGPT.

 Much of the Republicans' focus has been on the FTC's actions toward Twitter, which the agency has been investigating as part of ongoing oversight into the social media company’s privacy and cybersecurity practices.
-The GOP lawmakers noted that the agency probe included efforts this spring to obtain Musk’s internal communications and information about journalists.
+The GOP lawmakers noted that the agency probe included efforts this spring to obtain Musk’s internal communications and information about journalists he hired, and gave access to internal records, to investigate the company’s past actions before he took over.

 House Judiciary Committee Chairman Jim Jordan, R-Ohio, said that Khan's oversight of Twitter seems like an “obsession.”